Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 9. Hiking The Cherni Vrah

-This is the most popular and most hiked mountain in the country, featuring an easy hiking path to the peak and sitting at a comfortable short distance from Sofia.
+This is the most popular and most hiked mountain in the country.
+It features an easy hiking path to the peak and is a comfortable short distance from Sofia.

-To reach the peak, it is necessary to first get to Aleko hut by bus or taxi.
+To reach the peak, you must first get to Aleko Hut by bus or taxi.
 You can also drive there if you rent a vehicle during your vacation.

 Aleko hut is the start of the hiking trail that climbs to the top of the mountain.
 The trail is easy, well-maintained, and straightforward, so there is no risk of getting lost.